Swirrl/table2qb/design-notes.md

 ```

+### validate

+Validation mode will make use of the intention captured in `prov`
+metadata so it knows what it should be validating, i.e. it will know
+whether it should expect to see new dimension-values in the output
+etc.

+# Notes...

 ### PMD / HTTP Wrapper

+There will be a HTTP API which will allow more or less the same
+options as the command line app, but apply them over a PMD HTTP
+service.

 ### @base

-We should use `@base` to delay providing prefixes on domain/client
-URIs until the final phases, where we can simply add an `@base` header
-to the RDF.
+We should use `@base` to delay providing prefixes on domain/client URIs until the final phases, where we can simply add an `@base` header to the RDF.

 This should allow us to decide location without requiring knowledge of
 the client/pmd-domain etc.